ayushsingh-official/MultiThreading/README.md

  git clone https://github.com/ayushsingh-official/MultiThreading.git
 ```

-Imported it in Intellij IDEA or any other Java IDE.
+Imported it in IntelliJ IDEA, Eclipse, VS Code, or any other Java IDE.

 Run the application :D
 ## Contributing